 Common side effects of the combined oral contraceptive pill include:

 - breast tenderness

 Norethisterone is a type of man-made progestogen (one of the female sex hormones).
 It is another type of medication that can be used to treat menorrhagia.
-It is taken in tablet form two to three times a day from days five to 26 of your menstrual cycle, counting the first day of your period as day one.
+It is taken in tablet form two to three times a day from days 5 to 26 of your menstrual cycle, counting the first day of your period as day one.

-Oral norethisterone works by preventing your womb lining from growing quickly.
+Oral norethisterone works by preventing your womb lining growing quickly.
 It is not an effective form of contraception and can have unpleasant side effects, including:

 - weight gain